A one-of-a-kind photo book that takes you inside of the oldest continuously operating open air street market in the US. Read more

-This gift reward is our sincere thanks for helping to make this project a success.Estimated delivery:Ships within the US only
+This gift reward is our sincere thanks for helping to make this project a success.Estimated delivery:Only ships to: United States

-A signed thank you card with a picture of the book's cover on it.Estimated delivery:Ships within the US only
+A signed thank you card with a picture of the book's cover on it.Estimated delivery:Only ships to: United States

-A signed thank you card with a picture of the book's cover on it plus a digital PDF of the book sent to you.Estimated delivery:Ships within the US only
+A signed thank you card with a picture of the book's cover on it plus a digital PDF of the book sent to you.Estimated delivery:Only ships to: United States

-A signed thank you card with a copy of the book's cover on it plus a signed copy of the final soft-cover bookEstimated delivery:Ships within the US only
+A signed thank you card with a copy of the book's cover on it plus a signed copy of the final soft-cover bookEstimated delivery:Only ships to: United States

-A signed thank you card with a copy of the book's cover on it, a signed copy of the final soft-cover book, a signed 16x20 professional print of any image in the book that you choose, and 2 special gifts from the Italian Market Visitors Center.Estimated delivery:Ships within the US only
+A signed thank you card with a copy of the book's cover on it, a signed copy of the final soft-cover book, a signed 16x20 professional print of any image in the book that you choose, and 2 special gifts from the Italian Market Visitors Center.Estimated delivery:Only ships to: United States

 A signed copy of the final soft-cover book and a signed 16x20 professional print of any image in the book that you choose, an Italian Market apron, plus a special recognition for your support on a "Sponsors" page that will be added to the book that again thanks you for your support of the project.
 Plus additional unsigned copies of the final soft-cover book for only $15 per book.
-(Limit 10 books)Estimated delivery:Ships within the US only
+(Limit 10 books)Estimated delivery:Only ships to: United States

 - (45 days)